Join the team that shapes forensic intervention in Victoria and create a bigger change.

 To apply, you'll need to hold, or be eligible for, one of the following:

-- Registration as a Psychologist with the Psychology Board of Australia (AHPRA).
+- General registration as a Psychologist with the Psychology Board of Australia (AHPRA).

 - Eligibility for membership with the Australian Association of Social Workers (AASW).